nuomiji/Ethereum-Token-Sender/README.md

 Code is running on http://localhost:8080/

 ### Create Accounts
-The wallet creation module is hiden by default.
-To create new wallet, click on ```Create Wallet``` tab in navagation bar.
+The wallet creation module is hidden by default.
+To create new wallet, click on ```Create Wallet``` tab in navigation bar.
 There are two types of wallet creation:<br />
 - create account address and private key with a single click
 - create password encrypted account and generate keystore file

 ### Send Token/Ether

 - hover over menu for the type of transfer (batch or single transaction)
-- token transfered must be ERC20 token type
+- token transferred must be ERC20 token type
 - upload recipients info in csv file under the following format: ```Name, Address, Amount``` (units in 18th decimal place or Wei)
 - webpage will be redirected to Etherscan and transaction hashes will be generated in CSV format under ```outputs``` folder